jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 ## Introduction

+The Jovo Framework can already be used to build voice experiences that work across platforms like [Alexa](https://www.jovo.tech/marketplace/jovo-platform-alexa), [Google Assistant](https://www.jovo.tech/marketplace/jovo-platform-googleassistant), [Facebook Messenger](https://www.jovo.tech/marketplace/jovo-platform-facebookmessenger), [Samsung Bixby](https://www.jovo.tech/marketplace/jovo-platform-bixby), and more.
+Additionally, the framework is highly extensible and offers the ability to add more platforms.
+Reasons for this could be:

+* To build your own custom assistant that works with your own [ASR](https://www.jovo.tech/marketplace/tag/asr) and/or [NLU](https://www.jovo.tech/marketplace/tag/nlu)
-Adding a new platform to the framework is not a difficult task.
-But, it takes some time to get it right.
-Each platform integration consists of a handful of different parts needed for the core functionality.
-In the tutorial, we will go over the framework's architecture, understand how the framework handles the request & response cycle and which part of it is handled by the platform integration.
+* To add a platform that is not supported yet (for example, Slack)

+Each Jovo platform integration consists of a handful of different parts needed for the core functionality.
+In this tutorial, we will go over the framework's architecture, understand how the framework handles the [request & response cycle](https://www.jovo.tech/docs/requests-responses) and which part of it is handled by the platform integration.
 After that, we will get into more detail and lay out the structure of a platform integration package.

-While doing all of that, we will take the Twilio Autopilot integration as an example.
+While doing all of that, we will take the Twilio Autopilot integration (find it on the [Jovo Marketplace](https://www.jovo.tech/marketplace/jovo-platform-twilioautopilot) or on [GitHub](https://github.com/jovotech/jovo-framework/tree/master/jovo-platforms/jovo-platform-twilioautopilot)) as an example.
 It fits our purpose perfectly since it is not very complex.
-We've also only integrated the key features to get the platform working at this point, meaning we won't have to go over to much stuff that is only specific to the Autopilot platform.
-At some point we *will* talk about stuff that is more advanced and not included with the Autopilot integration, in that case, we will use the Alexa integration as an example.
+We've also only integrated the key features to get the platform working at this point, meaning we won't have to go over too much stuff that is only specific to the Autopilot platform.
+At some point we *will* talk about stuff that is more advanced and not included with the Autopilot integration, in that case, we will use the Alexa integration(find it on the [Jovo Marketplace](https://www.jovo.tech/marketplace/jovo-platform-alexa) or on [GitHub](https://github.com/jovotech/jovo-framework/tree/master/jovo-platforms/jovo-platform-alexa)) as an example.

 The tutorial will be quite long and you won't be able to remember everything we've gone over here, so it would be best to revisit the tutorial multiple times throughout your endeavor to add a new platform.